sadaiv-ci/devid-schemas/README.md

 - Enrollment Number
 - Subject

+### Grant
+Each course will have the following properties:
+- issueDate
+- reportingDate
+- amount
+- title
+- transactionHash

 based on the schemas Polygon ID issuers can generate claims for the users.

 > Planning to add more for courses, events, badges, etc.